 Living in Russia

-Living in Russia is quite affordable and spending from 150 $ to 200 $ a month is enough for an individual student.
-St. Petersburg and Moscow are well-known for being the most expensive to live in.
+Living in Russia is quite affordable and spending from 200 US$ to 400 US$ a month is enough for a comfortable life for an individual student.
+St. Petersburg and Moscow are well-known for being the most expensive cities to live in.

 Finding student accommodation in Russia, however, requires keeping a few key particularities in mind.
-It is crucially important to find the best variant within your budget, because the perfect choice of the place of staying has a direct impact on your academic achievements.
+It is crucially important to find the best variant within your budget, because the wise choice of the place of stay has a direct impact on your academic achievements.
 The most popular accommodation options for international students are:

 University Dormitory – is considered to be the most affordable option.
-University dormitories range from 7 USD to 780 USD per month and are often cheaper than private rentals with prices set by your institution.
+University dormitories range from 30 US$ to 780 US$ per month and are often cheaper than private rentals with prices set by your institution.
 University dormitories always come with a shared kitchen and bathroom.
 The dorms are furnished, usually located on campus, and often near cafes and sports facilities.
-With many international students opting for dormitory accommodation, the option may give you more options for socializing with other students.
+With many international students opting for dormitory accommodation, the option may give you more possibilities to socialise with other students.

 Homestay – is a common accommodation option for international students who want to live with host families.
 It may cost slightly more than university dormitories.
 Homestays provide a great opportunity for you to be completely immersed in both the Russian language and culture.

-Accommodation in cheap student hostels with private facilities (toilet and shower in the hallway) costs from $ 20 to $ 30 per night.
+Accommodation in cheap student hostels with private facilities (toilet and shower in the hallway) costs from 20 US$ to 30 US$ per night.

-Evening entertainment: A movie ticket costs 10 $, if the film comes in English, but you can watch movies in Russian for $ 5.
-Tickets to a theater, opera or ballet are $ 30, but for the good places you have to pay 70 $ and above.
-The entrance to museums and galleries is from 1 to $ 10, depending on possible discounts.
-For the entrance to the clubs you need to pay from 5 $ to 10 $ as a club entrance fee.
+Evening entertainment: A movie ticket costs 10 US$, if the film comes in English, but you can watch movies in Russian for 5 US$.
+Tickets to a theater, opera or ballet are 30 US$, but for the good places you have to pay 70 US$ and above.
+The entrance to museums and galleries is from 1 to 10 US$, depending on possible discounts.
+For the entrance to the clubs you need to pay from 5 US$ to 10 US$ as a club entrance fee.

-Public transport: Metro ticket costs from 24 $ to 36 $ per month.
-Tickets for buses, trams and trolley buses cost between $ 0.5 to 0.9 per trip, regardless of the length of the route.
+Public transport: Metro tickets cost from 24 US$ to 36 US$ per month.
+Tickets for buses, trams and trolley buses cost between 0.5 US$ to 0.9 US$ per trip, regardless of the length of the route.

 Excursions: From Moscow you can ride to the nearest city of the Golden Ring for one day.
-This trip will cost you $ 15 or $ 20.
-A train ticket, if you are going to travel within Russia, is inexpensive ( tickets from Moscow to St. Petersburg cost about $ 15 to 20 $).
+This trip will cost you 15 US$ or 20 US$.
+A train ticket, if you are going to travel within Russia, is inexpensive ( tickets from Moscow to St. Petersburg cost about 15 US$ to 20 US$).

-Clothing: it is worth buying winter clothes (hats, scarves, a coat, shoes) in Russia.
-It is cheaper than in the West, and is more suitable for the Russian climate.
+Clothing: it is worth buying winter clothes (hats, scarves, coats, shoes) in Russia.
+It is cheaper than in the Western countries, and is more suitable for the Russian climate.

-Here’s some overall averages for the cost of living in Russia in terms of some common student expenses: Meal USD $8, Coffee USD $2, Beer USD $1.50, Cinema Ticket USD $5, Monthly rent USD $247 - 356, Monthly Transport USD $27.
+Here’s some overall averages for the cost of living in Russia in terms of some common student expenses: Meal 8 US$, Coffee 2 US$, Cinema Ticket 5 US$, Monthly rent 247 – 356 US$, Monthly Transport 27 US$.